declanmckoen/declanmckoen.github.io/README.md

 This project is a personal portfolio website developed using HTML, CSS, and JavaScript.
-The portfolio showcases your projects, skills, and experience, providing a professional online presence.
+The portfolio showcases my projects, skills, and experience, providing a professional online presence.
 The website is hosted using GitHub Pages and can be viewed at declanmckoen.github.io

 index.html: The main HTML file that structures the content of the portfolio.